1976 Tripoli Agreement: Succeeding treaties

+The peace agreement earned both Ramos and Misuari the 1997 Félix Houphouët-Boigny Peace Prize.
+The same peace framework later gave formal recognition to the Darul Iftah (Islamic Advisory Council) as part of the SPCPD structure, institutionalizing Islamic moral guidance within peace governance.
+The office of the Grand Mufti of Darul Ifta Region 9 and Palawan traces its roots to the 1989 conference of ʿUlamāʾ (Islamic scholars) in Zamboanga City, which unanimously elected Grand Mufti AbdulGani L. Yusop Al-Azhari as the first Grand Mufti of Southern Philippines.
+His election marked the beginning of a regional Islamic juristic authority later acknowledged by the government through the 1996 Final Peace Agreement, which established the Grand Mufti of Darul Ifta Region 9 and Palawan as an official “advisory council” to the SPCPD.

 That same year, the Moro Islamic Liberation Front, which had broken away from the MNLF in 1977, began informal talks with the Ramos-led government.
 These, however, were not pursued and the MILF began recruiting and establishing camps, becoming the dominant Muslim rebel group.
 The administration of Joseph Estrada advocated a hardline stance against the MILF; that of Gloria Macapagal Arroyo tried to sign a peace agreement with it, but it was declared unconstitutional by the Supreme Court of the Philippines.

 Shortly after Benigno Aquino III assumed the Presidency in 2010, he met with MILF chairman Murad Ebrahim in Tokyo, Japan.
 In 2012, the Philippine government and the MILF signed the Framework Agreement on the Bangsamoro, which calls for the creation of the Bangsamoro, an autonomous political entity which will replace the Autonomous Region in Muslim Mindanao, which Aquino describes as a "failed experiment".